 I took one Value plan and two “Professional” plans and tried to spread my websites equally among them.
-The reason I didn’t take 3 “Value” plans was because it didn’t offer IP blocking option, and although you can block IPs in .htaccess file, I still find it a lot easier to just use the cPanel’s option.
-Mainly because due to the last attack I had a flood of bot traffic, which eventually put me offline and forced me to fork out $100 for 1 day of traffic outrage (because MediaTemple’s GPUs are freaking expensive).
-PSwish.com went on to the value plan, since it doesn’t have as much traffic.
+I didn’t take 3 “Value” plans because it didn’t offer an IP blocking option, and although you can block IPs in the .htaccess file, I still find it a lot easier to just use the cPanel’s option.
+Mainly because I had a flood of bot traffic due to the last attack, which eventually put me offline and forced me to fork out $100 for 1 day of traffic outrage (because MediaTemple’s GPUs are freaking expensive).
+PSwish.com went on to the value plan since it doesn’t have as much traffic.

 Customer support is notoriously hard to judge.
 It’s hard to know what is really going on behind the scenes, and whether a company will be helpful when you contact them.
 So many user-supplied online reviews (of any company) are either naively positive or exaggerated negative experiences.
-Besides, with anecdotes, you never know if you are reading about a one-off or a true trend.
+Besides, you never know if you are reading about a one-off or a true trend with anecdotes.

 NameCheap‘s CPU Usage Policy

-Namecheap use CloudLinux to manage their hosting resources between accounts.
+Namecheap uses CloudLinux to manage their hosting resources between accounts.
 CloudLinux not only isolates each cPanel account for greater security, but it allows a host to set usage limits on RAM and CPU.
-This ensures no one account can bring the server to a standstill due a bad script, or simply overuse.
+This ensures that no one account can bring the server to a standstill due to a bad script or overuse.

 SSD Hosting for Just $1/month?

 For this tiny ridiculous price, you get SSD hosting, which you don’t get with every host, at least not for less than $1 a month.